LIFTINGSAFETY

 Selecting the Correct Lifting Beam

-Lifting beams, frames and spreaders are usually designed and built for a specific purpose.
+Lifting beams, lifting frames (e.g. 4-point lifting beams or spreader beams) and spreaders are usually designed and built for a specific purpose.
 The range of designs and capacities is therefore only limited by practicality.
 Select the beam to be used and plan the lift taking the following into account:

 Storing and Handling Lifting Beams